 Acoustics – one of the many challenges in an open plan area is the control of noise which, when you consider the purpose of these workspaces is to allow easy interaction, collaboration, and communication, it makes choosing the right acoustic furniture and accessories key in your decision making.

 By strategically placing sound-absorbing screens, panels and artwork around your open environment, you can help create a more comfortable area, that helps improve productivity and provide business confidentiality.
-Find out more about acoustic furniture and accessories here
+Find out more about acoustic furniture and accessories.

 4. Aesthetics and Style

 Focal points will draw the eye, whilst good use of colours and materials will add an element of sophistication.
-By making good use of natural lighting, and by adding plants you can create a calmer environment with research showing they can help reduce stress and fatigue.
+By making good use of natural lighting and adding plants you can create a calmer environment, with research showing they can help reduce stress and fatigue.

 How can we help?